 Sensitive data can cover either personal information from consumers or confidential data from Managed Services customers.
 Protection of sensitive customer and consumer data is a critical obligation for Adobe Commerce Managed Services.
 Both Managed Services and our customers have legal obligations around personally identifiable information.
 In addition to the security features of the architecture, there are other controls to limit the distribution and access to sensitive data.

 Customers own their data and have control over where that data will be located.
 The customer specifies the location where their production and development instances reside.
-They also specify which location will be used for the Magento Business Intelligence (MBI) environment in conjunction with Commerce, and if that MBI application has access to personally identifiable information or not.
-Production instances can be located in most AWS regions, while development and MBI environments can befoundin either the United States or in the European Union at this time.
+They also specify which location will be used for the Adobe Commerce Reporting environment in conjunction with Commerce, and if that Adobe Commerce Reporting application has access to personally identifiable information or not.
+Production instances can be located in most AWS regions, while development and Adobe Commerce Reporting environments can be found in either the United States or in the European Union at this time.

 Sensitive data may pass through the Fastly CDN server network but is not stored in the Fastly network.
 All partners included in the Adobe Commerce Managed Services offering have contractual obligations to ensure the protection of sensitive data.
 Managed Services will not move sensitive customer or consumer data from the locations specified by the customer.

 As part of providing the services included in the Adobe Commerce Managed Services offering, Managed Services staff requires access to production systems that contain sensitive data.
 These employees are trained on their obligations to protect sensitive customer and consumer data.
 Access to these systems is limited to employees that require access.
 These employees only have access for the time needed to deliver these services.

 GDPR is a legal framework that sets guidelines for the collection and processing of personal information for individuals in the European Union (EU).
 These regulations apply regardless of where the site is based, and EU visitors have access to it.